mozilla/hawk/README.md

 In addition, the client must not draw any correlation between the server's time provided via the 'ts' attribute and the current time at the NTP server indicated via the 'ntp' variable.
 In other works, the client must not make any conclusion about the NTP server indicated based on the server response.

+### Bewit Limitations

+Special care must be taken when issuing bewit credentials to third parties.
+Bewit credentials are valid until expiration and cannot be revoked or limited without using other means.
+Whatever resource they grant access to will be completely exposed to anyone with access to the bewit credentials which act as bearer credentials for that particular resource.
+While bewit usage is limited to GET requests only and therefore cannot be used to perform transactions or change server state, it can still be used to expose private and sensitive information.

 # Frequently Asked Questions